-When we plan only one step at a time, the view above is always a snapshot in time of any required Change.
+The view above is an in-time-snapshot, just before any required Change.
 One that takes an application or a system from the “Current State” to the “Suggested State”.
 When we plan only for one step, our minds do not consider that more steps would eventually come afterwards.
-As there is nothing to plan according to, this could lead us to unawarely or unintentionally code a Blockage.
+It is always so when we plan only one step at a time.

 We also have no Roadmap today, just like the others did not have many years ago.
-Nothing today prevents us from making the same mistake again, of us from coding another Blockage to be removed by someone else a few months from now.
+Nothing today prevents us from making the same mistake again.
+Nothing makes sure we wouldn’t be coding another Blockage, to be removed by someone else a few months from now.

-Coincidentally, or luck if we may, I was called into a meeting about Authentication with someone from the Enterprise Sales team.
+Coincidentally, or luck if we may, a few hours earlier I was called into a meeting about Authentication with someone from the Enterprise Sales team.
 An hour into the meeting it naturally slipped into Authorization, as the two subjects are closely related.
 We were shown the future of RapidAPI’s Authorization, something very similar to the SalesForce model that our future enterprise clients are expecting.

 A Roadmap is a tool that potentially prevents Blockages and future inefficiencies, by creating awareness to the future.
-Without one, we’d be constantly finding ourselves with technical prerequisites, Blockages to be removed before moving the business forward.
-With one, the odds of it are reduced.
+Without one, we’d be constantly finding ourselves with Blockages to be removed before moving the business forward.
+With a Roadmap, the odds of it are reduced.

 At Silo (2018), after a successful Proof of Concept, we were more than halfway into the final version of the product.
 Silo was supposed to manufacture deep vacuum containers, and its primary feature was their storage managed by Alexa and a mobile app.

-We had a technical Roadmap, an amazing design and also a Long Term Roadmap, which we will learn how to create by the end of this series.
+We had a technical Roadmap, an amazing design and also a Long Term Roadmap (which we will learn how to create by the end of this series).
 None of them have ever addressed the question of what are we really managing, Silo Containers that have Food in them or Food that some of it is in Silo’s Containers?

 The CEO and Founder, who was a very visionary person, said we should only manage Silo Containers.
 If there’s going to be food in the fridge we’re going to manufacture a fridge, and later he started designing a very innovative one.
 That is one amazing vision, because it’s better not to be a single product company.

 But when it comes to a database, a future Change to the data structure would be a data migration.
-Our software engineers said it’s not such a big deal, even if we are locked in now and we can unlock ourselves later, as the future unfolds.
+Our software engineers said it’s not such a big deal.
+Even if we are locked in now and we can unlock ourselves later, as the future unfolds.
 That is adding a potential Blockage, a potential future inefficiency.

 Roadmaps allow us to plan for Deviations.
 Without it, how could we have known that a simple data model holds a potential to cause a time waste?